Insurance CRMinsurance CRMCRM comparison

 Salesforce

 Salesforce is the world's largest CRM platform with enterprise-level customization capabilities.
+See our Salesforce comparison if you're evaluating enterprise options.

 What it does well: If you need unlimited customization, enterprise integrations, and have a dedicated Salesforce admin, it can be configured for almost any use case.
 Large insurance companies use Salesforce for their enterprise operations.